DCSO/MISP-dockerized-docs/docs/changelogs/misp-postfix.md

     We add a new LABEL standard and prepared dockerfile for the next upgrade release.

-## Postfix Changelog for Release Candidate 0.2.0 - `New Postfix container for mail relaying`
+## Changelog for Release Candidate 0.2.0 - `New Postfix container for mail relaying`

 * This close ticket MDD-14 with Postfix as relay.
 * Add new Postfix container with version 1.0.0 with alpine as base